-06-30-22 Re-referred to House Appropriations
+11-15-22 Introduced and referred to committee on House Judiciary

 SB 42 Hughes, Vincent (PN 25) The COVID-19 Insurance Relief Act directs policies of insurance insuring against a loss related to property damage to include among covered perils the coverage for loss or property damage due to COVID-19 and the loss due to a civil authority order related to a declared disaster emergency.
 The legislation provides that insureds classified as small business shall receive 100 percent of the maximum individual policy limit for eligible claims, while insureds not classified as small business shall receive 75 percent of the policy limit for eligible claims.
 This legislation will apply to active insurance policies dated prior to March 6, 2020, and insurance companies providing coverage against loss or damage to property within the commonwealth.
 Effective immediately.